-Now, being very muscular is something for which a lot of men are praised (ever heard of Joe Manganiello or Jason Momoa?
-And, if not, you’re welcome).
+It’s universally known that it’s downright mean to make fun of people for their looks.
+There are so many ways to shame someone for their body, including, but not limited to, deeming them overweight, too skinny, “skinny-fat”, or too “muscly”.
+Now, being very muscular is something for which a lot of men are praised.
 I should mention that sometimes they get made fun of, too.
-But for women, it’s not as acceptable to walk around with a muscular physique, opening jars for people and accidentally breaking off car door handles – you know, the usual.
-As a quick note: if you’re a woman who practices or competes in a sport that requires a muscular body, say, a bodybuilder or a Crossfitter, you might be surrounded by people who applaud you for your strong and capable form; but unfortunately, this isn’t the case everywhere.
+But for women, it’s seemingly not as acceptable to walk around with a muscular physique, opening jars for people and accidentally breaking off car door handles — you know, the usual.

-so referring to a woman with muscles as ‘manly’ really makes no sense.
-When you see muscles on someone, it’s a result of activity that’s built those muscles, whether it be a physically laborious career, time spent in the gym or training for a physical activity, or any number of other activities requiring physical strength; and you don’t have to be a man to do any of them.
+so referring to a woman with muscles as “manly” really makes no sense.
+When you see muscles, it’s a result of activity that’s built those muscles, whether it be a physically demanding career, time spent in the gym, or any number of other activities requiring physical strength, and you don’t have to be a man to do any of them.
 To an extent, it’s also a result of genetics.
-And even if you believe it’s alright to shame someone who is intentionally muscular (which it still is not) some people look that way just because.
+Even if you believe it’s alright to shame someone who is intentionally muscular (which it still is not) some people look that way just because.

-Barbie’s not a woman, Barbie’s a doll.
-Who came up with these ideas of what a ‘woman’ looks like vs. a man?
-As far as I’ve seen, men come in all shapes and sizes, and not all of them resemble Ken.
+Who came up with these ideas of what a woman is supposed to look like?
+Men come in all shapes and sizes, and not all of them resemble a Ken doll.
 A man isn’t any less a man without beefy quads or bulging biceps and a woman isn’t any less a woman with them.

-I know people may think that it is somehow helping a woman by pointing out that she’s getting too muscular.
-Believe me when I say, women are quite aware of their appearance, and you can bet that surely goes for the ones that you believe are intentionally gaining body mass.
-It’s not going to make you seem like a better friend/coworker/acquaintance to notify them that they aren’t fitting your idea of what a woman should look like.
-It may make them feel bad, (the opposite of what you’re going for, right?) and muscular women have feelings, too.
+I know people may think that they’re somehow helping a woman by pointing out that she’s getting too big or muscular.
+Believe me when I say, women are aware of their appearance, and you can bet that surely goes for the ones that you believe are intentionally gaining body mass.
+It’s not going to make you seem like a better friend/coworker/acquaintance to notify them that they aren’t fitting your idea of what a woman ought to look like.

 Why does anyone care about the physique of another woman?
-Does it somehow affect your life or even your body?
-I’ve thought of multiple scenarios and can’t come up with one where a woman with muscles somehow negatively affects the happiness factor of another person’s life.
-As with anything critical that could be said to another human being, calling a woman ‘manly’ or ‘too muscular’ or anything otherwise negative about her appearance will likely hurt her feelings, as tough as her exterior may appear.
-None of us wants to be a bully, right?
+Does it somehow affect another’s life or even their body?
+I can’t come up with a single scenario in which a woman with muscles somehow negatively affects the happiness factor of another person’s life.
+As with anything critical that could be said to another human being, calling a woman “manly” or “too muscular” might hurt her feelings, as tough as her exterior may appear.